 - controlling access over public land

 - public urination/defecation

 - busking/street entertainment

 - storage of household items or waste /wheelie bins

-- anti-Social use/parking of vehicles
+- anti-social use/parking of vehicles

 - aggressive behaviours linked to begging, street peddling or preaching

-The above list is not exhaustive and restrictions or positive requirements will be dependent upon the nature of the issues the PSPO is imposed to deal with.
+This list is not exhaustive and restrictions or positive requirements will be dependent upon the nature of the issues the PSPO is imposed to deal with.

 Before making a PSPO , the Council must be satisfied on reasonable grounds that two conditions are met.

 The first condition is that: